Public Information and the Internet

-Citizens, slowly becoming aware of this collection activity, sometimes express frustration that their private information is surreptitiously gathered and then broadcast over the Internet.
+Citizens sometimes express frustration that their private information is surreptitiously gathered and then broadcast over the Internet.
 Citizens and businesses alike complain that information on the Internet is often inaccurate or even defamatory.
 There are few restrictions on companies’ ability to gather and display personal information on the Internet, and the Supreme Court has ruled that most information published on the Internet is protected speech.
 As a result, it is almost impossible to meaningfully protect your privacy while using the Internet.
 But knowing how companies gather your information may help you minimize the release of information you wish to keep private.

 How Information is Gathered